 Of course, no one wants even a drop of water

 (unless it is from the ocean) while bathing in the sun.
-The next thing
+The next element

 you have to consider is the length of the showers.
 In Punta Cana, the